hpc-carpentry/hpc-chapel/episodes/08-timing.md

 ```

 ::::::::::::::::::::::::::::::::::::: keypoints
-- "Use UNIX `time` command or instrument your Chapel code to measure performance."
+- "To measure performance, instrument your Chapel code using a stopwatch from the `Time` module."
 ::::::::::::::::::::::::::::::::::::::::::::::::